-Your vet can help determine some common ailments for your pet’s breed and give you an overall idea of your pet’s general health prior to obtaining an insurance policy.
+Your vet can help determine common ailments for your pet’s breed and give you an overall idea of your pet’s general health prior to obtaining an insurance policy.
 For example, if you’re a first-time dachshund owner, your vet can let you know that this breed often has back and knee issues and hip dysplasia later in life due to its unique body shape.

-You can also talk to the vet about pet insurance recommendations.
-Some vets might not be as familiar with pet insurance policies, but some might have options that will work best for your pet.
+You can also talk to the vet about pet insurance recommendations and potential options that will work best for your pet.
 Some veterinary hospitals also work with specific insurance companies to provide their clients with extra care.

 Consider your pet’s age

-Puppies and elderly pets will likely require more trips to the vet for checkups, medications, or even surgeries.
-If you have a puppy or an older dog, you might need both accident and illness coverage and an additional wellness policy to cover illnesses as well as a wellness plan for added preventative coverage.
+Puppies, kittens, and elderly pets will likely require more trips to the vet for checkups, medications, or other procedures.
+If you have a youngster or an older pet, you might benefit from both accident and illness coverage as well as a wellness plan for added preventative coverage.

 Estimate frequency of vet trips

 Even if you have a pet with a clean bill of health, it’s important to visit the vet regularly for preventative care.
 Dogs need to visit the vet at least once a year (with older pets needing at least bi-annual visits), and adult cats should also see the vet annually at a minimum.

 For pet insurance, deductibles typically range between $0 and $1,000.
-This is the amount you’ll pay out of pocket before the insurance starts paying for coverage.
-With pet insurance, you’ll need to select the percentage of coverage, typically between 70% and 90%.
-This is how much the insurance will cover after you’ve met the deductible.
+This is the amount you’ll pay out of pocket before the insurance coverage kicks in.
+How much of the bill is covered by the insurance provider is dependent on your reimbursement rate — you can usually choose 70%–90%.

 Keep in mind that most pet insurance policies are set up so that the pet owner pays all bills, even after reaching the deductible, out of pocket.
-Then, the company reimburses most of the costs later on.
-If you prefer a pet insurance plan that pays the vet directly, Trupanion is one option that offers this option.
+Then, the company reimburses a portion of the costs later on.
+If you prefer a pet insurance plan that pays the vet directly, Trupanion or Pawp are a couple of options that offer this.

 Frequently asked questions